 The design of the resource truly meets all the requirements of minimalism and presents the stylist’s works exclusively.
 However, everything is designed in the spirit of a glossy magazine, which is expected from a figure in the field of fashion: character photos, strict typography, following a clear grid in the best traditions of printed publications.

 By analyzing the trends which prevail in the world of modern web design, the following picture emerges:

-- there is an upcoming tendency to switch from the longreads to single-screen websites with transitions by clicking or scrolling, popular in the noughties.
-What distinguishes the modern version of Web 2.0 is the reduction of the content part to the irreducible minimum, and actually to a single screen, without scrolling down — this function is already performed for transitions;
+- there is an upcoming tendency to switch from the long reads to single-screen websites with transitions by clicking or scrolling, popular in the noughties.
+What distinguishes the modern version of Web 2.0 is the reduction of the content part to the minimum, and actually to a single screen, without scrolling down — this function is already performed for transitions;

 - music and videos are still being added to websites, the ones for which they are of significance.
-Sometimes the presence of such design elements may slow the resource’s load performance.
-In this case, designers come up with a creative parked page with interactive elements, preventing the user from getting bored;
+Sometimes the presence of such design elements may slow the resource’s load performance;

 - interactivity can also be a way to entertain the user on the website.
 Funny game elements can be present on almost any resource — even on the site of a respectable design bureau, as long as the upbeat and cheerful mood, which they cause, is appropriate and consistent with the theme of the resource;

 - award-winning designs can be made without particularly complex effects.
 With due effort, a website developed by a freelancer can attract the jury’s attention.
 A web resource can be promoted to the top positions in search results simply by following the Google guidelines, without neglecting the norms, what venerable design agencies can afford themselves doing;

 - neglect of the norms — with the proper level of skill (or courage), one can break absolutely all the norms and still get into the rating, provided that you know what violations will please the public.
 In this case, a deep study of the tastes of the target audience and the market as a whole will be of help.